 The fears can be understandable

-Some countries, of course – such as the United States, the home of Walt Disney, or Japan, from which Studio Ghibli hails – have an established animation heritage that will leave you confident of a well-made animation video commercial being positively received.
+Some countries – such as the United States, the home of Walt Disney, or Japan, from which Studio Ghibli hails – have an established animation heritage that will leave you confident of a well-made animation video commercial being positively received.

 But in some parts of the world, such as less developed parts of Asia, there may not be such a strong history of producing, exporting or even really embracing animation at all.
 Do you therefore have good reason to be nervous if you are contemplating targeting an animated video at such markets?